Happy-Path/emotion-recognition/README.md

    This will open a webcam window showing live emotion predictions on the detected faces.

+## Run with FastAPI

+   If you want to run the app with FastAPI (for API or web interface usage), use:

+    uvicorn app:app --reload --port 8000

+This will start a local server at http://127.0.0.1:8000

 ## Exit the program

    Press '*q*' to exit the webcam window.